-In 2015, the baritone performed Schubert’s Winterreise together with pianist Rudi Spring for the first time.
+In 2015, the German baritone performed Schubert’s Winterreise together with pianist Rudi Spring for the first time.
 His concert repertoire also includes Beethoven’s An die ferne Geliebte, Zebul in Handel’s Jephtha, Mahler’s Lieder eines fahrenden Gesellen and Martin’s 6 Monologe aus Jedermann.